Loyen/example-php-project/docs/how-to/kubernetes.md

   Docker (Dockerfile-loadbalancer)
   None (image not built from these sources)
 ```

 Once both images have been selected, it will output the finished configuration and prompt if you want it to create the configuration file.
 Once you respond with `y` everything should be setup.

-You should now be ready to run the project using `skaffold run -p local` or if you want it to continously deploy whenever you do changes you can run it using `skaffold dev -p local`.
+You should now be ready to run the project using `skaffold run -p local`.
+If you want it to continously deploy whenever you do changes you can run it using `skaffold dev -p local`.